ChefBoyarB/Phantom-Analysis/README.md

 ## Notes

 - `Analysis_Main_Engine.py` is now the shared analysis engine behind the config-first and legacy launchers.
-- `configs/analysis/` holds reusable dataset/run settings for the config-first workflow.
+- `configs/analysis/` holds reusable dataset/run settings for the config-first workflow and is currently organized into subfolders such as `Old/` and `Diffusion/`.
 - `configs/comparison/` holds reusable settings for comparison workflows such as multi-sample profile-fit comparisons.
 - Generated output folders are not the same thing as source code; keep code changes and result folders conceptually separate when using Git.